 Amazon Payments allows customers to use one familiar login to identify themselves and make transactions on your ecommerce website.
 The payment gateway is also flexible and secure.
 Amazon offers two services for businesses: Checkout by Amazon (CBA) and Amazon Simple Pay (ASP).
 CBA is an ecommerce solution that enables merchants to accept Amazon account information and use Amazon for payment processing.
 ASP sends the customers to Amazon’s secure payment website to enter their payment info.

-An ecommerce payment gateway built for ACH (Automated Clearing House) transfers, Dwolla is a scalable payment tool that operates with all US-based banks.
+An ecommerce payment platform built for ACH (Automated Clearing House) transfers, Dwolla is a scalable payment tool that operates with all US-based banks.
 As an open-source software, Dwolla enables developers to smoothly integrate bank transfers into native tools using its flexible ACH API.